Research

 Recent Presentations with Student Researchers:

 Willard, J., & Calligan, C. (2023, April).
 The Big Five and informant behavior: Can personality predict when students snitch?
-Poster presented at the Southeastern Psychological Association Conference.
+Poster presented at the Southeastern Psychological Association conference.

 Willard, J., & Goldstein, A. (2022, March).
 Friend or foe?
 Blame-taking and informant behavior among friends and strangers.
 Presented at the American Psychology - Law Society conference.